cloudfresco/ethblocks/README.md

 	* Uses structs/functions from go-ethereum as much as possible

 ## Requirements
-Use the latest version of Go, though it should also work with earlier versions.
+We use the latest version of Go.

 ## Usage